Santa Cruz Department: Geography

 Santa Cruz Department is the largest of the Bolivian departments and covers a wide and diverse area.
 In the west lies a series of temperate Sub-Andean ranges and valleys while to the north and south lies two different lowlands areas; the Beni and Chaco lowlands respectively.
 To the northeast lies the flat Llanos Chiquitanos areas and beyond these the Serranías Chiquitanas ranges.
 In the far east the departments have small parts of the huge Pantanal wetland.

 Waters

 The rivers of Santa Cruz are part of any of two basins: the Amazon Basin (north) and the Plate Basin (south).

-The main rivers in the norther basin are river Iténez, making the border with Brazil, Río Grande, river Piraí and river Itonomas.
+The main rivers in the northern basin are river Iténez, making the border with Brazil, Río Grande, river Piraí and river Itonomas.

 In the southern basin, the main rivers are river Paraguay and its tributaries, including river Negro.

 The main lakes are lake Mandioré, Uberaba, lake La Gaiba, Laguna de Marfil, Concepción and lake San Jorge.

 The rivers by length within Santa Cruz:

 8 out of 48 km of the Paraguay not part of the Brazilian border.

 The main lakes by their area within the department: